-*Calculations are for a 144 square foot patio (12' x 12'), which is the average size|
+*Calculations are for a 144 square foot patio (12' x 12'), and a 400 square foot patio (20 x 20)

 Creating a patio of bricks is simple because these standard units are all the same size and shape.
 But the popular flagstone patios which are incredibly beautiful are also the most demanding.
 Every piece of naturally irregular flagstone must be assessed by the mason for size, shape and thickness, then these must be fine tuned to create the beautiful patchwork paving.

 Any time a material can be obtained from local sources, the cost is lower.
 Because building materials are so heavy, they are costly to truck over long distances from manufacturing plant or quarry to the project location.
 One of the strong sustainable building practices is to strive for locally originated materials to reduce shipping costs and other add-ons due to interstate commerce.

 - Pro Tip: If paving your entire patio with stone is too costly, opt for a concrete patio accented with stone borders or bands.

 Another factor that will impact the cost of a patio is the intricacy of the design.
 If your patio is going to have lots of curves or a complicated paving pattern expect to pay considerably more.
 This price increase is due to the additional time and effort it will take to install the patio.
 Anytime a contractor has to make special cuts or spend time laying pavers in an exact pattern the labor costs are going to go up.

 Yet another issue that can increase patio cost is preparing the soil that will support it.
 If the subgrade is not prepared properly your new patio could settle and crack.
 It is well worth paying extra to ensure that your patio is being installed on firm ground that won't shift or wash away.
 Typically the soil will need to be compacted and any drainage issues will need to be remedied.
 If you plan to have a dry laid stone or paver patio then a layer of gravel and sand will need to be compacted over the existing soil.